lisatwyw/carnet/ethics.md

 TBC

-### Posters
+### Recruitment

+1. REACH BC:
+  - consult the standard operating procedures of REACHBC on interacting with REACHBC volunteers; include them into ethics application
+  - try out the volunteer's account to understand the interface and explore ways to overcome bottlenecks
+  - set up researchers account; create a study flyer by filling out details
+  - submit for approval

+2. Email invitations
+  - invitation draft should be added to ethics; include ethics number on the invitations

+3. Printed posters

-- Consider putting UBC logo
+  - Consider putting UBC logo on the poster
   - Consider audience, norms at the posting sites; e.g.
+    i.
+At clinic, email Dianne for advice early on ii.
+At ED
-  - At ED: one will need to laminate posters if they need to be kept for more than 30 days
+      - One will need to laminate posters if they need to be kept for more than 30 days
       - Best practice is to consult nurse educators at ED; e.g. Julie and Lara
+  - Answer pending: could we place posters that are larger than letter size at ED?

 ## Submitting ethics